-MEETINGS: Meetings will be held every Thursday of each month; no meetings in July and August.
-Consult SBCC Calendar of Events.
+Meetings are held every Thursday night; no meetings in July and August.
 All meetings start at 7:30 P.M.
-The regular meeting place is the Wrentham Senior Center, 400 Taunton Street, Wrentham.
+The regular meeting place is Anglican Church of the Redeemer, @ Moseley Mill, 31 Hayward St., Suite G3, Franklin, MA 02038.
+Our full list of events can be found here